United Airlines Passenger Allegedly Hid A Camera In 1st Class Lavatory, Malaysian Man Faces Voyeurism Charges

 “Authorities say a first class passenger, who is also from Houston, told them she went to the bathroom at one point during the flight and noticed a device with a blue blinking light.”

-After her discovery, the victim of this invasion of privacy was said to have delivered the device she found to the flight crew.
+After her discovery, the victim of this invasion of privacy via camcorder was said to have delivered the device she found to the flight crew.
 Then, their representative took the offending item directly to George Bush International Airport officials.

-Documents were filed with filed in U.S. District Court for the Southern District of Texas containing detailed information about the incident, according to USA Today on August 12.
+Documents were filed with filed in U.S. District Court for the Southern District of Texas contains detailed information about the incident, according to USA Today on August 12.

 “After viewing the information on the device, a male was caught on video installing the device in the first class lavatory of this particular flight.”

 The document said officials neglected to identify the man’s face but they were able to ascertain who he was because of what he had been wearing.

-A video of boarding passengers in San Diego and one of those people who deplaned in Houston helped the FBI track down the man on the video.
-His name is Choon Ping Lee and he is “a Malaysian citizen who works for Halliburton, an oil field service company.”
+Then, a video of boarding passengers in San Diego and one of those people who deplaned in Houston helped the FBI track down the man who appeared on the video.
+His name turned out to be Choon Ping Lee and he is “a Malaysian citizen who works for Halliburton, an oil field service company.”

 Lee was officially charged on August 5.